joseamadorg/mercado-shops-/README.md

 If you have already the module installed, please follow the [Upgrade instructions](#upgrade) first.

-You have two way to install this module: from your WordPress Store, or by downloading and manually copying the module directory.
+You have two ways to install this module: from your WordPress Store, or by downloading and manually copying the module directory.

 **Install from WordPress**